 Really, it is the approach, or the how, that separates great projects from the merely good.
 And lets great project managers rise above the rest.
 The good news is that there is an effective approach to complement any method.

-Here are the top five traits you need to master the how of project management:
+Here are the top five project management traits you need to master, the how of project management:

 - A collaborative management style.
 A collaborative management style engages the project team and key stakeholders in problem solving and decision making.
 Words like “trust”, “buy-in”, “ownership”, are used a lot.